 #4.
 Send reminders

-Do you ever realise that you had an appointment but you missed it because you scheduled it so long ago that you completely forgot about it?
+Do you ever realize that you had an appointment but you missed it because you scheduled it so long ago that you completely forgot about it?

 If I don’t set a reminder, this happens with me all the time.